Generally covariant quantum mechanics: Introduction

-However, QRG and quantum geodesics can be applied to any algebra with differential structure and in the present paper, as in \cite{BegMa:geo}, we can apply it to quantum mechanics.
-Now the noncommutative deformation parameter will be given by $\hbar$ rather than the Planck scale.
-In the case $M=\R^n$ as space, \cite{BegMa:geo} equipped the standard Heisenberg algebra with a certain carefully chosen differential calculus defined by a choice of Hamiltonian, and a certain generalised quantum metric such that quantum geodesic flow with parameter $t$ recovers the standard Schr\"odinger equation.
-Here, the `quantum metric' is in the $\hbar\to 0$ limit antisymmetric rather than symmetric, and has a kernel (due to having one dimension more in the calculus) which encodes the Hamilton-Jacobi equations of motion.
-In the present work, we aim to repeat this with $M$ now a Riemannian manifold, possibly curved.
-A second result in \cite{BegMa:geo} was to apply the formalism to $M=\R^{1,3}$ but for the electromagnetic Heisenberg algebra applicable to spacetime with a background $U(1)$-gauge field.
-Here the quantum geodesic flow is via the minimally coupled Klein-Gordon equation (i.e., a free particle) and we saw how the Lorentz force law appears naturally here at the quantum geometric level.
-In the present work, we aim to repeat this with $M$ now a possibly curved space or spacetime and to see how the geodesic equations appear.
-The two cases will be treated together with $M$ Riemannian or pseudo-Riemannian with metric $g$, with emphasis on the latter spacetime case.
+Noncommutative geometry\cite{Con,BegMa}, and in particular the theory of quantum geodesics \cite{Beg:geo,BegMa:cur, BegMa:geogra, LiuMa}, was recently applied in \cite{BegMa:geo} to the Heisenberg algebra $A$ in quantum mechanics viewed as a noncommutative phase space.
+This work equipped $A$ with a certain carefully chosen exterior algebra of differential forms $\Omega_A$ defined by a choice of Hamiltonian, and a certain generalised quantum metric in $\Omega^1\tens_A\Omega^1$ such that quantum geodesic flow with parameter $t$ recovers the standard Schr\"odinger equation.
+A generalised quantum metric here means we assume neither symmetry nor nondeneracy, and indeed the one in \cite{BegMa:geo} was antisymmetric in the $\hbar\to 0$ limit (so more like a symplectic or contact structure) and also had a kernel (due to having one dimension more in the calculus) which encodes the Hamilton-Jacobi equations of motion.
+Differential forms mean that as well as the Heisenberg algebra generators $x^\mu, p_\nu$, we also have their differentials $\extd x^\mu,\extd p_\nu$ (and an unexpected additonal 1-form $\theta'$) and all the tools of noncommutative differential geometry.
+The work included also the relativistic case where now the geodesic time parameter is an external proper time, and extended it to an electromagnetic Heisenberg algebra applicable to spacetime with a background $U(1)$-gauge field.
+We will say later what we mean by a quantum geodesic, but in practical terms it amounts to a flow generated by the (minimally coupled) Klein-Gordon operator, and in the electromagnetic case we saw how the Lorentz force law appears naturally at this level.
+Although we did not claim new physics from such constructions, they provided a novel perspective using new tools.